Voluntary/self-organised, August 2021 – present.

 University of Nottingham, November 2020-present.

-I volunteer as the Postgraduate Public Engagement Representative for the School of Psychology and sit on the school’s Public Engagement committee.
+I I am a member of the Public Engagement Committee at the School of Psychology and represent all postgraduate’s views on public engagement activities.
 My main roles include developing resources to encourage others within the school to participate in public engagement and helping to organise public engagement events through the year.
+Here is an example of a game that I created for others to use at public engagement events.

 Coordinator, Peer Support Facilitator and Graphic Designer for Student Minds